-Parents receive notes about overnight and multi-night camps and special excursions well in advance and they are required to give permission and make a contribution to the cost of the trip.
+Parents receive notes about overnight and multi-night camps and special excursions well in advance and they are required to give permission, and in the case of excursions involving a third party provider, or major HS camps, make a contribution to the cost of the trip.
 The focus of overnight camps is working together as a community in all aspects of the activity.
 Notes home will specify items that students need to bring (and not bring) to enhance this sense of community.
 Camps are also part of the School curriculum and all students are required to attend.